-The attached 2015-2016 data depicts project generation, headpond level, river flow, and flashboard data to display operations occurring at the Pierce Mills Project, Arnold Falls Project, and Gage Project.
-As depicted in attachment cover pages, flow data was either obtained or prorated from USGS gage 01135500 - Passumpsic River at Passumpsic, VT.
-Strict run-of-river operations are represented well across data sets.
+The attached 2015-2016 data depicts project generation, headpond level, river flow, and flashboard data to display operations occurring at the Passumpsic Project.
+As depicted in the attachment cover pages, flow data was obtained from USGS gage 01135500 - Passumpsic River at Passumpsic, VT.
+Strict run-of-river operations are represented well across the dataset.
 Fluctuations in headpond levels shown correlate to changes in river flow and are generally not products of operations.
-For example, an incident of low pond level that occurred at the Gage Project in February 2016 was a product of an extreme high flow event and the net result of losing all flashboards at once.